-The Grand Canyon University spirit club is a competitive club that accepts all new members.
+Grand Canyon University’s Club Spirit is a competitive club that accepts all new members.
 Whether you have never cheered or you are the best of the best, this team is for you!

-Some cheerleaders want to cheer in college but fear it would be too much on their plate.
-Spirit club gives you the opportunity to pursue your love of the sport and have that competition team feel but without rigorous practices.
+Some cheerleaders want to cheer in college, but fear it would be too much on their plate.
+GCU Club Spirit gives you the opportunity to pursue your love of the sport and have that competition team feel but without rigorous practices.
 Our goal is to provide a fun, safe environment where members can grow and continue their sport.